security-force-monitor/research-handbook/source/unknown-unnamed-units.rst

 .. admonition:: Example

     Multiple sources, including the laws of Nigeria, lay out that the chain of command for the Police goes from each state (and the Federal Capital Territory) having a single Police Command, under which are Police Area Commands and under Police Area Command are Police Divisions.
 For the Abayi Police Division the Monitor has sources placing it in Aba, Abia state, making it ultimately under the control of the Abia State Police Command, per the law.
-However, the Monitor does not have sources indicating which Police Area Command controls Abayi Police Division, thus the Monitor has created a unit called ``Unknown Police Area Command in Abia State`` which is the parent unit of ``Abayi Police Division``.
+However, the Monitor does not have sources indicating which Police Area Command controls Abayi Police Division, and because of this the Monitor has created a unit called ``Unknown Police Area Command in Abia State`` which is the parent unit of ``Abayi Police Division``.
 In turn ``Abia State Police Command`` is the parent of ``Unknown Police Area Command in Abia State``, which connects ``Abayi Police Division`` to the wider police command structure.

 .. admonition:: Example